Maduro declared winner in disputed Venezuela election

 The election “without any doubt lacks legitimacy and we categorically refuse to recognize this process,” Falcon told supporters before the results were announced.

-Falcon was joined in his call for a new election by third-place finisher Javier Bertucci, who got around 11 percent of the vote.
-Bertucci, a TV evangelist, stopped short of challenging the results, saying what he called a mistaken opposition boycott also boosted Maduro.
+Falcon was joined in his call for a new election by third-place finisher Javier Bertucci, who got around 11% of the vote.
+Bertucci, a TV evangelist, stopped short of challenging the results, saying what he called a mistaken opposition boycott that led to the lowest voter turnout in two decades of socialist rule also boosted Maduro.

-But he said that in the event of a new vote, Maduro should do the dignified thing and refuse to run.
-If Maduro presses forward, he said, Venezuela would explode from a social crisis marked by widespread food shortages and hyperinflation before his new term starts next January.
+But he said that in the event of a new vote, Maduro should do the courageous thing and desist from running.
+If Maduro presses forward, he said, Venezuela would explode from a social crisis marked by widespread food shortages and hyperinflation before his new six-year term starts next January.

+Maduro immediately called for dialogue with his presidential opponents.
+But he showed no sign of replaying Sunday’s vote.

+“The electoral processes have ended for now,” he said, saying that he wanted to spend the next two years before scheduled congressional elections to focus on repairing the economy.

 Both of Maduro’s opponents accused electoral authorities of turning a blind eye to a slew of blatant violations, including the establishment of red tents just steps away from voting centers where ruling party activists scanned on cellphones government-issued “Fatherland Cards.”
 Many voters said they hoped it would bring them a cash bonus or even a free apartment.